MoveOnOrg/votetripling/README.md

 **Outputs:**
-A file with a single row representing each text message conversation, including the following fields -*ConversationId* a unique identifier for the conversation -*contact_phone* the phone number of the target -*totalMessages* the total number of messages exchanged -*tripleMessage* initial message sent from the text banker to the target -*voterResponse* initial response(s) by the target (generally where the target makes known if they opt out or want to triple) -*tripleResponse* follow up message sent from the text banker to the target -*voterFinal* the final follow up message sent by the target (generally where they provide names) -*tripleFinal* final follow up sent by text banker -*voterPost* post script from the target (generally a thank you or good luck) -*noResponse* boolean for whether there was no response -*negResponse* boolean for generally negative or discouraging terms (sorry, no, etc.)
+A file with a single row representing each text message conversation, including the following fields
+- *ConversationId* a unique identifier for the conversation
+- *contact_phone* the phone number of the target
+- *totalMessages* the total number of messages exchanged
+- *tripleMessage* initial message sent from the text banker to the target
+- *voterResponse* initial response(s) by the target (generally where the target makes known if they opt out or want to triple)
+- *tripleResponse* follow up message sent from the text banker to the target
+- *voterFinal* the final follow up message sent by the target (generally where they provide names)
+- *tripleFinal* final follow up sent by text banker
+- *voterPost* post script from the target (generally a thank you or good luck)
+- *noResponse* boolean for whether there was no response
+- *negResponse* boolean for generally negative or discouraging terms (sorry, no, etc.)
--*posResponse* boolean for generally positive or encouraging terms -*affirmResponse* boolean for presence of a scripted affirmation by text banker -*finalAffirmResponse* boolean for presence of a scripted follow up affirmation by text banker
+- *posResponse* boolean for generally positive or encouraging terms
+- *affirmResponse* boolean for presence of a scripted affirmation by text banker
+- *finalAffirmResponse* boolean for presence of a scripted follow up affirmation by text banker

 2. I have SMS conversations and I need to figure out which text recipiants volunteered to triple, which chose to opt out, what names they provided, and whether they moved.
 **Inputs:**